One-Pot Lasagna Pasta

 1.5 cups vegan ground beef, 1 small onion, 3 cloves minced garlic

 • Simmer: Add your pasta, marinara sauce, salt, pepper, oregano and vegetable broth to the pot.
 Stir to combine.
-Turn your heat up to high and bring it to a boil, then cover and cook for 10-13 minutes until the pasta is al dente.
+Turn your heat up to high and bring it to a boil, then cover and cook for 10-13 minutes until the pasta is al dente. *Take off the lid and stir every 2-3 minutes to prevent it from sticking to the bottom – if it's too hot, turn it down slightly.

 Tip: Check the cook time on the package for your specific noodles and adjust accordingly.